fryefryefrye/Open-Source-RKS/README.md

 ![](https://github.com/fryefryefrye/Open-Source-RKS/raw/master/img/tag_simple.jpg)

-## Arduino based
+## Arduino based Controller

-An Arduino equipment with nRF24L01 module, can received the data from the key nearby.<br> Arduino based Controller is very easy to program, and you can make any application if you wish base on this RKS system.<br> In This example, a relay will be used as the output. <br> When key goes close in about 2 meters, the relay closed.<br>
+An Arduino equipment with a nRF24L01 module, can receive the data from the key nearby.<br> Arduino based Controller is very easy to program, and you can make any application if you wish base on this RKS system.<br> In This example, a relay will be used as the output. <br> When key goes close in about 2 meters, the relay closed.<br>